typeclasses/cookie-tray/cookie-tray/readme.md

 ---

-I currently consider the API to be "experimental" because I don't think its chief goals of being convenient and instructive have been satisfied confidently enough to consider the library "finished."
+Currently the best way to see how the library is used is to look at the test suite.

 ---

-Currently the best way to see how the library is used is to look at the test suite.
+I currently consider the API to be "experimental" because I don't think its chief goals of being convenient and instructive have been satisfied confidently enough to consider the library "finished."
+I am open to accepting improvements to make the library more convenient to use.

 ---